 Dreaming that someone you care about is dying or dead can be really alarming.
 You may wake up in the morning urgently wanting to check that they are okay.
 Rest assured, real life isn’t like the movies.
 You haven’t had a premonition.
 Premonitions can and do happen and I explored this exceedingly rare phenomenon in a book I co-authored with neuroscientist, Dr Julia Mossbridge called The Premonition Code, but there are sure-fire signs that distinguish those kinds of dreams from symbolic dreams and they are about a potential future, the future is not fixed.
 So, you don’t have some secret inside information about your friend's health.
 Typically, your friend is in the dream to inform you that a certain aspect of yourself is dying within you or that you are anxious about it dying.
 This dream could also indicate that your friendship with this person is changing or needs to adapt in some way.

-Sex With A Friend
+Hooking Up With A Friend

-There are few dreams more unnerving than the "sex with a friend whom I only have platonic feelings for" dream (well, the "all my teeth fell out" one is pretty unnerving, too).
-Dreams about sex with a friend that you really and truly only like as a friend typically just symbolize that they have some personal quality that you'd like to make part of your own life.
+There are few dreams more unnerving than the "sleeping with a friend whom I only have platonic feelings for" dream (well, the "all my teeth fell out" one is pretty unnerving, too).
+Dreams about hooking up with a friend that you really and truly only like as a friend typically just symbolize that they have some personal quality that you'd like to make part of your own life.
 It might even just symbolize how close you feel to your friend — after all, when are you more vulnerable than when you are getting intimate?
 So just try your best to take it all in stride.
 You really don’t secretly fancy them in that way.
 Your dreaming mind has simply latched onto something about them, some quality they have or something they do, that you really need to get into you.

 As a rule of thumb whenever a buddy pops up in your dreams you need to immediately ask yourself probing questions like these: What in a single word describes my current opinion of my friend?
 What is my friend doing in my dream that I am doing (or not doing) in my waking life?
 What do I admire about them?
 What do I envy about them?
 What do I really feel about them?
 What can they teach me?